mervlot/mervlot/README.md

 AI Chatbot Prototype

-Created a simple chatbot using Python, and Nodejs as the web server interface demonstrating an understanding of AI concepts and natural language processing.
+Created a simple chatbot using Python, Sklearn, and Nodejs as the web server interface demonstrating an understanding of AI concepts and natural language processing.

 **Education**

-Secondary School: Completed secondary school education, achieving a B in Physics, Chemistry, and Biology in the NECO exams.

 Self-Taught Developer: Continuously learning through online courses, tutorials, and hands-on practice.